Freight Shipping from Atlanta to Salt Lake City

 How much does it cost to ship freight from Atlanta to Salt Lake City?

-Full truckload (FTL) rates from Atlanta, GA to Salt Lake City, UT currently range from $4,418-$5,446 for a standard dry van load over the 2,055-mile route.
+Full truckload (FTL) rates from Atlanta, GA to Salt Lake City, UT currently range $4,418-$5,446 (roughly $2.16-$2.65 per mile over 2,055 miles).
 LTL shipments typically cost $1,330-$2,147 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Atlanta to Salt Lake City?